glenjarvis/github-commit-status/docs/contributing.md

     > (venv)$ pip install --upgrade pip
     > ```

-6. Decide if you wish to use Poetry (I recommend it).

-    It will do a pretty good job of keeping the dependencies for this project organized.
-If you use Poetry, do the following and skip to step 9.
+6. Install the project with development dependencies using Hatch:

+    This project uses Hatch for dependency management.
+Install the project in editable mode with development dependencies:

     > ``` bash
-    > (venv)$ pip install poetry
+    > (venv)$ pip install -e ".[dev]"
-    > (venv)$ poetry install
     > ```

-7. If you didn't do Poetry above, go ahead and install the project as
-    normal:

-    This project is in wheel format.
-So, simply install a reference in your virtual environment so that you can edit files in this folder and see an immediate affect in the virtual environment:

-        (venv)$ pip install .

-8. Install extra packages for development:
+    Alternatively, if you prefer locked versions of all dependencies:

+    > ``` bash
-        (venv)$  pip install -r requirements_dev.txt
+    > (venv)$ pip install -r requirements/development.txt
+    > ```

 9.  (optional) Install the Git Hooks.
 Git Hooks are a way of running code locally against your commits before you make them.
 Often this